1st Division (Australia): History

-World War I
+First World War

 Gallipoli

 The Australian 1st Division was raised during the initial formation of the Australian Imperial Force (AIF) on 15 August 1914, shortly after the outbreak of the First World War.
 The division consisted of around 18,000 men, organised into three infantry brigades, each of four battalions, and various supporting units including artillery, light horse, engineers and medical personnel.
 Each infantry battalion initially consisted of eight companies, although in January 1915, they were reorganised into the British four-company system.
 Its first commander was the senior Australian general and head of the AIF, Major General William Bridges.
 Over the course of six weeks, the division's subordinate units were raised separately in the various states before embarking overseas.
 The transports then concentrated off the Western Australian coast and the combined fleet sailed for Britain.
 While en route, concerns about overcrowding in the training camps in the United Kingdom meant that the decision was made to land the division in Egypt, where it would complete its training before being transported to the Western Front.

 While in Egypt, the division was assigned to the Australian and New Zealand Army Corps along with the New Zealand and Australian Division.
 Following the Allied decision to force a passage through the Dardanelles, the division was allocated to take part in a landing on the Gallipoli peninsula along with Anglo-French forces.
 The 1st Division made the initial landing at Anzac Cove on 25 April 1915.
 The 3rd Brigade formed the covering force which landed first, around dawn.
 The 1st and 2nd Brigades followed, landing from transports, and all were ashore by 9:00 am.
 While the landing was lightly opposed on the beach by elements of a single Turkish battalion, the Australians were checked short of their objectives as Turkish reinforcements arrived to secure the high ground around Chunuk Bair and Sari Bair.
 Critical fights developed on the left, over the hill known as Baby 700, and on the right on 400 Plateau, but stalemate set in and little further progress would be made for the remaining eight months of the campaign.